layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/introduction-to-service-meshes-istio/deploy-an-application/quiz.md

         text: "Namespace labeled with istio-injection=enabled"
         is_correct: true
       - id: "c"
-        text: "Manual proxy configuration in each pod"
+        text: "Manual sidecar proxy configuration in each pod"
   - id: "q3"
     text: "Which tool is used to manage Kubernetes resources?"
     type: "short_answer"